 Prior to joining The Nation of Islam, I voiced what I wanted for my life and I had an exhausting list of questions that were hard to find answers for.
 So when I attended my first lecture on Sunday, January 12, 2014, it was shocking to see and hear some of what I wanted for … Continue reading My Journey in Islam is Transforming

 On a typical moment of scrolling on Facebook, I smiled when I noticed a Sister expressing her love for wearing a garment.
 In my elation, I had to stop and read her post.
 In it she was sharing how thankful she was to have and wear a garment that is instructed for Sisters who are … Continue reading Wearing a garment is naturally beautiful.

+Peaceful New Year!
 How many years have you spent writing new year resolutions, but not actually making new year resolutions?
 This year, I encourage us to have a made up mind.
 As The Honorable Minister Louis Farrakhan teaches, "Beloved, there is nothing more powerful than a made-up mind.
 Don’t say, "I’ll do it tomorrow."
 Don’t tell me … Continue reading In 2018, take care of you!

 After being born a premature, weighing four pounds and four ounces at six months from my beautiful teenage mother (at the time), I find it extremely important for all women to understand the significance of giving birth to children.
 I’ve had multiple conversations with my parents (both biological and grandparents) to learn more about what … Continue reading Why I want to be a doula (in short)